 Compared to other methods of water purification, water distillers are a lot cheaper to buy upfront and don’t require frequent filter changes.

 Most distillers come almost completely assembled, and you’ll just need to plug them in, add the filter, switch them on, and they’re ready to go.

 You might also like our article about the 10 best water distillers

 The distillation process is by far the longest water filtration process of them all.
 When water condenses from steam, it does so literally droplet by droplet.
 This means you’ll need to wait for your storage tank to fill by water drips, which can take several hours.

 Consumes a high amount of energy

-The water needs to be boiled until there’s nothing left in the boiling chamber (apart from the contaminants), which takes a lot of energy.
-Reverse osmosis still uses a substantial amount of energy, but is generally a more efficient process if ingoing water pressure is high enough.
+The water needs to be boiled until there’s nothing left in the boiling chamber (apart from the contaminants), which takes a lot of energy to do.

 Removes healthy minerals from water